Particle Swarm Optimization based on Novelty Search: Conclusion

 \section{Conclusion}

 In this paper we propose a particle swarm optimization algorithm augmented with novelty search.
-We devise a method where PSO can successfully search entire area of the search region and never stuck in any local optima.
+We devise a method where PSO can successfully search entire area of the search region and never gets stuck in any local optima.
 The benefit of this algorithm is for more complex functions where multiple local and global optima exist and the solutions are highly distributed throughout the search region.
 The present algorithm provides superior results.

 Through our experiment we have seen that \textbf{NsPSO} may not perform well in all kind of optimization problems.
-Though it is not designed to solve all problems but its main focus to solve multi objective multi modal complex functions.
+Though it is not designed to solve all tyeps of optimization problems but its main focus is to solve multi objective multi modal complex functions.

 The present algorithm is robust and dynamic because it has two parts one novelty search, which searches the novel area for searching and other is PSO algorithm.
 Now if any one wishes to use PSO variants other than BBPSO the present method will work successfully and provide superior results.